radeklat/python-before-push/README.md

 A single script to run before push/commit of Python project.
 It will use common testing tools to check for potential errors.
 It can be used as git hook as well.
-The script is ready to use out of the box, allowing to quickly checks new project from the beginning.
+The script is ready to use out of the box, allowing to run checks on a new project from the beginning.
 The script is intended to be self-contained and easy to distribute.

 [![Build Status](https://travis-ci.org/radeklat/python-before-push.svg?branch=master)](https://travis-ci.org/radeklat/python-before-push)